 BASIC! on Bintray

 Opens the BASIC! page of the binary hosting site Bintray, https://bintray.com/rfo-basic/android/RFO-BASIC.
-At this site, you can download this manual in PDF format and the Android installable (.apk file).
-Both are available for recent versions of BASIC!.
-You can also read the release notes for each version.
+At this site, you can download this manual in PDF format and the Android installable (.apk file) for both the Full Edition and the Google Play Edition of BASIC!.
+You can also download previous versions, and read the release notes for each version.

 BASIC! on GitHub